Myth: Backseat baby mirrors present a life-threatening danger in a crash.

 But, is it deadly?

 Well, for it to strike the child, first, it would have to dislodge from the vehicle head restraint.
 There are a variety of ways that mirrors attach to the head restraint.
 Some attach to the vehicle’s top tethers, others buckle or hook to plastic hooks around the top or back of the headrest, others just use velcro to keep it in place.
 There is a chance that these attachments could break or fail in a crash, and logically, it would be more likely for a heavy mirror (like the ones with batteries and moving lights and music speakers), to break from its attachment than a light one.
 This all goes back to that force equation- the heavier mirrors will impart more force during rapid deceleration, and the straps have to be able to restrain them.

 Assuming the mirror did dislodge, the injury to the child would depend greatly upon the speed of the crash, the weight of the mirror, and the part of the child’s body that was struck.
 I would also argue the design of the mirror is also worth considering.
 Obviously, a heavy mirror will exert more force and a faster crash will likewise increase the force but I think we also need to consider the design of the product.
 A mirror with hard plastic edges is likely going to result in more significant injuries than a mirror with soft padded edges, even if it strikes with the same amount of force.

-After a solid google search, I haven’t been able to find mention of any injuries from backseat mirrors and certainly no fatalities from them.
+After extensive research, I haven’t been able to find mention of any injuries from backseat mirrors and certainly no fatalities from them.
 In terms of physical injuries caused by mirrors, I think we are left to assume that it is possible for a child to be injured by a poorly attached heavy mirror that becomes dislodged in a crash.

 Before we rule on this myth, are there other dangers we’re not considering with regard to mirrors?